 Prior to the mid-1800's, moose were very rare in Wyoming.
 They increased in number throughout the 20th century in western Wyoming and by the early 2000's biologists estimated there were over 13,000 in the state.
 The Jackson Moose Herd increased to a maximum number of 1184 in 1988, but since then, has decreased.
 Currently estimated to be around 400 individuals, the herd lost approximately 70% of its population in the last 35 years.
 The Wyoming Game and Fish Department (WGFD) monitors moose populations by performing aerial surveys to estimate their numbers.
 Since 2009, the Jackson Hole Wildlife Foundation (JHWF) has conducted an annual moose survey in the late winter.
 This survey contributes data which augment WGFD's aerial surveys.
 These volunteer-collected data are valuable because many observations are made on private land, where aerial surveys are not conducted.
-This year, the JHWF conducted the 13th annual Moose Day survey on March 6, 2021.
-Volunteer recruitment was record breaking, with 107 individuals counting 108 moose during the effort.
+This year, the JHWF conducted the 14th annual Moose Day survey on February 26, 2022.
+Volunteer participation was once again very high, with 105 individuals counting 101 moose during the effort.